 However, as soon as you start researching your patio cover, you’ll find a dazzling array of options to choose from.
 Each one has specific benefits and costs that you’ll need to take into account before you embark on your patio cover project.
 Here are some of the most common patio covers:

 - Wooden lattice – this is by far and away the most common type of patio cover as it gives you so much flexibility.
 Large beams are overlaid between the sections of your patio, and you can leave as much space in between as you like.
 A smaller lattice gives you greater cover, while a larger lattice keeps your patio big and spacious.
 You can then grow plants to cover the lattice, leave it open to the elements or cover it with removable material.
 The main downside is that the wood needs to be treated for it to last, and it’s the heaviest option, meaning you’ll need bigger and stronger posts.
+Many people choose wooden patio covers to match their deck and the outside of their home, and it definitely provides the best transition between home and garden from a visual perspective.

 - Vinyl – if you’re looking for a cheap and cheerful patio cover, then vinyl is for you.
 It can be molded in what shape you need and because it’s a plastic based material, it’s automatically waterproof and rustproof.
 Vinyl patio covers are often sold in sets, so you can add additional guttering as well as connecting it your existing roof drainage system.
 The main downside of vinyl is that it’s weak, meaning it’s more susceptible to heavy Calgary snowfall and any debris in a storm.
 Many people think it looks ugly too, so you’ll have to work hard to get the right look.